fabkho/arc_boosts/README.md

 ### [Youtube Spotify Link](/youtube) 📺

-This is a simple script that allows you to get search songs in YouTube and get the Spotify link of the song, via one button press.
+This is a simple script that allows you to search songs in YouTube and get the Spotify link of the song, via one button press.

 ![Youtube Song](youtube/youtube_song.png "Youtube Song")